 Is there a particular theme you are exploring in this book?

-Which period of history particularly inspires or interests you?
+Which period of history particularly interests you?
 Why?

 What resources do you use to research your book?

 Research is a huge part of my planning for the books.
 I can spend months reading old newspapers, magazines, advertisements, history books, diaries, articles on the internet, books written during the 1920s, biographies, letters, and memoirs.
 I also try to understand the culture of the period by watching historic film clips and home movies and listening to music.
 Trove, the on-line archive of the National Library of Australia is a fantastic research tool.
 For this book, I also went to Melbourne to visit historic houses, museums, exhibitions of fashion and clothes, old factories, and ensure that my setting was as accurate as possible.
 In the name of research I have crawled in the tunnels under the streets of Paris, ridden horses across the French countryside, baked scones in a woodfired stove, made damper in a camp fire, cooked and eaten eighteenth century French feasts, taken archery and fencing lessons, visited remote cattle stations, mustered cattle, and sailed on tiny boats across the ocean.
 It is not just the grand picture of politics and social change which intrigues me – it is the everyday family lives of ordinary people.

 What is more important to you: historical authenticity or accuracy?

 As a writer for children and young adults, I believe that it is vital that my books are entertaining as well as allowing the reader to learn about life in the past.
 So it is important to tread lightly with historical detail.
 I do months of research to make sure that facts are historically accurate, and that the historic world that I create feels authentic and realistic, but I also ensure that the story is enthralling.

 Which character in your current book is your favourite?
 Why?